Laurentiuq/aromanian/readme.md

 | ro → rup   | 5.18 | 22.08 |

 ### Fine-Tuning LLMs
 Several sources inspired this attempt to fine-tune LLMs on our dataset.
-One of them is the English-Kalamang translation project (insert reference).
+One of them is the English-Kalamang translation project [^5].
 Unlike them, we did not have access to a structured textbook aimed at language learning.
 Additionally, there were limitations regarding processing power.

 We primarily relied on Meta's LLaMA models (LLaMA2, LLaMA3, LLaMA3.1, and LLaMA3.2), as well as their Romanian variants, RoLLaMA.
 The fine-tuning was parameter-efficient, where we trained only the linear layers of the models.
 Using LoRA and PEFT, we trained quantized versions (4-bit) of the models.

-The best results were obtained from OpenLLM-Ro/RoLLaMA3-8b-Instruct with a BLEU score of 1.61.
+The best results were obtained from OpenLLM-Ro/RoLLaMA3-8b-Instruct [^2] with a BLEU score of 1.61.
 All models were trained for just one epoch but with different learning rates.
 For this model, we used r=32 and lora_alpha=32.
 For LLaMA2, we used r=16 and lora_alpha=32.
 The BLEU score for LLaMA2 was around 1.4.

 As the large parameter models trained with LoRA and PEFT did not perform well, we also tried smaller models.
 However, the dataset was not sufficient even for the smaller models to learn using parameter-efficient methods.
 For LLaMA3.2 1B, the BLEU score was 0.59 and chrF2 was 8.83.